Naman1997/simple-fcos-cluster/README.md

 sudo adduser --disabled-password --ingroup wireproxy wireproxy
 ```

 You'll need to make sure that you're able to ssh into this user account without a password.
 For example, let's say the user with sudo privileges is named `ubuntu`.
-Follow these steps to enable passwordless SSH.
+Follow these steps to enable passwordless SSH for `ubuntu`.

 ```
 # Run this from your Client